netidx/netidx-book/src/authorization.md

-Now, in our walk, when we arrived at `/solar`, we would find an entry that matches me, and we would remove the permission bits s, w, and l, leaving our effective permissions at `/solar/stats/battery_sense_voltage` as "pd", since that doesn't give me the right to subscribe my request would be denied.
-We could, for example, do this by group instead.
+Now, in our walk, when we arrived at `/solar`, we would find an entry that matches me, and we would remove the permission bits s, w, and l, leaving our effective permissions at `/solar/stats/battery_sense_voltage` as "pd".
+Since that doesn't give me the right to subscribe my request would be denied.
+We could also do this by group.

 ``` json
 "/solar": {